 How does the brain implement economic choice and self-control?

-(1) multi-laminar recordings of single units in reward regions
+(1) recordings of single units and local field potentials in reward regions

 How do we make decisions in naturalistic contexts?

 We believe that, while laboratory environments and tasks can be helpful, decisions made in natural contexts are often different, and provide a more realistic measure of brain function.
 In our experiments, we take inspiration from evolutionary theory, foraging theory, behavioral ecology, and field studies.
 We are currently developing three new techniques: